 Virtual reality: VR gives students virtual opportunities to visit another country, go back in time, see how organs function in the human body, visualize mathematics, and prepare for their future careers.
 A Lenovo survey found that 47 percent of parents and 54 percent of teachers back the technology, which can build on learnings from the pandemic to improve online learning.

 Virtual reality can facilitate learning for students who cannot attend regular classrooms due to disability or illness, helping them stay on track with the rest of the class.

-Artificial intelligence: AI is beginning to make lives easier, powering systems that provide information or perform tasks upon voice command, tell us which route to take to avoid heavy traffic, and serve up what we’re most interested in reading or watching on the internet or social media.
+Artificial intelligence: AI is beginning to make lives easier, powering systems that provide information or perform tasks upon voice command, tell us which route to avoid heavy traffic, and serve up what we’re most interested in reading or watching online.
 AI can make life easier in the school setting as well.
 It can free up teachers’ time by handling routine work like grading papers.
 It can provide data that administrators need to make improvements and produce better outcomes.
-It may also be used for tutoring or providing personalized instruction for students who need extra help.
+It may also be used for tutoring or personalized instruction for students needing extra help.

-Data security: One unfortunate trend is that schools are targets for cyberattack.
-Schools need layered security solutions including endpoint security, application security and patch management to keep sensitive data safe.
+Data security: One unfortunate trend is that schools are targets for cyberattacks.
+Schools need layered security solutions, including endpoint security, application security and patch management, to keep sensitive data safe.

 These trends confirm that the education market, like other verticals, is advancing with digital transformation.
-Each school needs a unique IT roadmap to help them reach their goals, and MSPs and VARs can help schools move forward by providing cost-effective and practical solutions.
-Learn what’s trending in the schools in your market and provide optimal solutions to help them reach their goals.
+Each school needs a unique IT roadmap to help reach its goals, and MSPs and VARs can help schools move forward by providing cost-effective and practical solutions.
+Learn what’s trending in the schools in your market and offer optimal solutions to help them reach their goals.